projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Install the Ubuntu User VM (RTVM) on the SATA Disk
 **************************************************

-.. note:: The NUC11TNHi5 machine contains both an NVMe and SATA disk.
+.. note:: The NUC11TNHi5 NUC contains both an NVMe and SATA disk.
    Before you install the Ubuntu User VM on the SATA disk, either remove the NVMe disk or delete its blocks.